govuk-one-login/data-analytics-platform/README.md

 Config can be found in the `lint-staged` block in [package.json](package.json).
 Note that `lint-staged` works by passing a list of the matched staged files to the command defined, which is why the commands in `package.json` are e.g. `prettier --write`, with no file, directory or glob arguments.
-(usually if you wanted to run prettier you would need such an argument, e.g.`prettier --write .` or `prettier --check src`.
+(usually if you wanted to run prettier you would need such an argument, e.g.`prettier --write .` or `prettier --check src`)
 More information can be found [here](https://github.com/okonet/lint-staged#configuration).

 &ast; Git LFS hooks also live in this directory - see section below